-The deputy manager and staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.
+Staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.
 Residents confirmed that their views and opinions were taken into account in all matters affecting them.

 Observations of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.